Radical Sustainability Made Easy – One Community Weekly Progress Update #470

 Highest Good Network software, Radical Sustainability Made Easy, One Community Weekly Progress Update #470

 Miguel Fernandes (Full-stack Developer) completed his 3rd week helping with the Highest Good Network software.
 This week Miguel attended several calls with Kevin to try and figure out what can be refactored in the Dashboard page.
 He started by converting the TeamMemberTasks component to a functional component.
 Later in the week he talked about creating a new API endpoint with the other team members and he started creating the new route and figuring out the logic.
+Helping in developing radical sustainability made easy.
 Pictures of some of this work are below.

 Highest Good Network software, Radical Sustainability Made Easy, One Community Weekly Progress Update #470